InterGenerate Global conference: Gathering Heads, Hearts, and Hands of Every Generation Around the World

 Generational Panel Discussion - Hosted by the IYS Youth Story Project

-Host: Rev. Dr. Larry Green - Come listen to a generational panel engage in discussions about mutuality, empathetic listening, and how we can work together to gather hearts, heads, hands of every generation.
+Host: Rev. Dr. Larry Green |USA, MD/JAMAICA| - Come listen to a generational panel engage in discussions about mutuality, empathetic listening, and how we can work together to gather hearts, heads, hands of every generation.

 Breakout Speakers